MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 -----

 ### 📚 LLM manager
-The LLM-fallback-manager system performs an acutual API call during its initizalisation.
+The LLM-fallback-manager system performs an actual API call during its initizalisation.
 This goes beyond a simple check of envirorment variables.
 The system tests each configured model to confirm that it's not only set up correctly but is also functional and responsive.

 Example output of the LLM manager: